Demographics of Georgia (country): Ethnic groups

 Georgians are the predominant ethnic group in Georgia, according to the 2014 census 86.83% of the population.
 The proportion in 2014 was much higher than in preceding censuses as in 2014 Abkhazia and Tskhinvali Region were not under government control and therefore not included.
 As a result of this the proportion of Ossetians and Abkhazians was very low (0.39% and 0.02%, respectively).

+Migration

 Languages

 The most widespread language group is the Kartvelian family, which includes Georgian, Svan, Mingrelian and Laz.
 The official languages of Georgia are Georgian, with Abkhaz having official status within the autonomous region of Abkhazia.
 Georgian is the primary language of 87.7 percent of the population, followed by 6.2 percent speaking Azerbaijani, 3.9 percent Armenian, 1.2 percent Russian, and 1 percent other languages.